allenai/pubmedextract/scripts/README.md

 The files required for the above scripts are available in the following public S3 bucket: `s3://ai2-pubmedextract`.

-The files should be downloaded into this folder: `pubmedextract/scripts/data` via the AWS CLI:
+The 3.2GB of files should be downloaded into this folder: `pubmedxtract/scripts/data` via the AWS CLI:

-`aws s3 sync s3://ai2-pubmedextract/ pubmedextract/scripts/data`
+`aws s3 sync s3://ai2-pubmedextract/ pubmedxtract/scripts/data`

-After which, unarchive the file `papers_json.gz.tar` into the same folder.
+If you intend to rerun `pubmedxtract/scripts/03_apply_pubmedextract.py`, then unarchive the file `papers_json.gz.tar` into the same folder.
-It should create a new folder: `pubmedextract/scripts/data/papers_json`
+It should create a new folder: `pubmedextract/scripts/data/papers_json`.
+Both the unarchiving and script take many hours.

 The files/folders are as follows: